lzim/mtl/blue/session07/s07_facilitator/mtl_session07_say_checklist.md

 # [MTL Live Session 07](https://github.com/lzim/mtl/blob/master/blue/session07/s07_learner/mtl_session07_see.md "MTL Live Session 07")

-## Today we're modeling to learn how to evaluate our Base Case of no new decisions
+## Today we're modeling to learn how to evaluate our Base Case of no new decisions.

 - [ ]  Hello!
 I'm \________________ (facilitator's name) and I'm \_______________ (co-facilitator's name).
 Today we're modeling to learn how to evaluate our Base Case of no new decisions.

-## Navigate to the SEE guide to show Done and Do
+## Navigate to the SEE guide to show Done and Do.

 <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/> _____________ **Time 00:00-00:10**